shackcrack007/hybrid-attacks-course-template/labs (for course sessions, not part of setup)/lab-3-tokens/lab-3-tokens-attacks.md

 # look at the access token
 type .roadtools_auth

-# search for the client_id here to see to what it has asked At for: https://github.com/dirkjanm/ROADtools/blob/master/roadtx/roadtools/roadtx/firstpartyscopes.json
+# bonus: search for the client_id here to see to what it has asked At for: https://github.com/dirkjanm/ROADtools/blob/master/roadtx/roadtools/roadtx/firstpartyscopes.json

 roadrecon gather